What's nearby

 King John’s Castle

 It’s easy to imagine what King John’s Castle would have been like in its heyday as you walk around fortifications and rooms that remain relatively unchanged, even after centuries.
-Costumed characters tell stories and interact with visitors of all ages in a fun and engaging way.
+Get involved in the fun and hear historical tales from costumed characters who are sprinkled around the castle.

-High tech additions like CGI animation, interactive touchscreens and ghostly projections really bring the story of this 13th Century castle to life.
-It’s a perfect way to engage the iPad generation with the past and an immersive experience that your kids won’t forget.
+See how the past and present are fused together to offer high tech additions like CGI animation, interactive touchscreens and ghostly projections which help to bring the story of this 13th Century castle to life.

 Thomond Park